awsdocs/aws-sam-developer-guide/doc_source/serverless-generating-example-ci-cd-codepipeline.md

 sam deploy -t codepipeline.yaml --stack-name <pipeline-stack-name> --capabilities=CAPABILITY_IAM --region <region-X>
 ```

-If you are using GitHub or BitBucket, after running the sam deploy command previously, complete the connection by following the steps under **To complete a connection** found on the [Update a pending connection](https://docs.aws.amazon.com/dtconsole/latest/userguide/connections-update.html) topic in the *Developer Tools console user guide*\.
+If you are using GitHub or Bitbucket, after running the sam deploy command previously, complete the connection by following the steps under **To complete a connection** found on the [Update a pending connection](https://docs.aws.amazon.com/dtconsole/latest/userguide/connections-update.html) topic in the *Developer Tools console user guide*\.
 In addition, store a copy of the `CodeStarConnectionArn` from the output of the sam deploy command, because you will need it if you want to use AWS CodePipeline with another branch than `main`\.

 ## Configuring other branches<a name="configuring-other-branches"></a>

 By default, AWS CodePipeline uses the `main` branch with AWS SAM\.
 If you want to use a branch other than `main`, you must run the sam deploy command again\.
 Note that depending on which Git repository you are using, you may also need to provide the `CodeStarConnectionArn`:

 ```
-# For GitHub and BitBucket
+# For GitHub and Bitbucket
 sam deploy -t codepipeline.yaml --stack-name <feature-pipeline-stack-name> --capabilities=CAPABILITY_IAM --parameter-overrides="FeatureGitBranch=<branch-name> CodeStarConnectionArn=<codestar-connection-arn>"

 # For AWS CodeCommit